 Investing in Emerging Growth Software Companies.
 While certain of the Investment Funds are expected to invest in upper middle-market and "large cap" companies, the Investment Funds reserve the right to invest in emerging growth software companies.
-These companies are often characterized by short operating histories, new technologies and products, evolving markets, intense competition and management teams that may have limited experience working together.
-The products of emerging growth software companies, and of other companies in which the Core Independent Managers may invest, may be unproven at commercial scale.
+These companies are often characterized by short operating histories, new technologies and products, evolving markets, intense companies, and of other companies in which the Core Independent Managers may invest, may be unproven at commercial scale.
 A portfolio company's ability to succeed will be dependent not only upon its ability to develop the right products for the right market, but to constantly evolve its business to be sure that its products keep pace with changing technologies and markets.
 Such a portfolio company will need to implement appropriate sales and marketing, inventory, finance, personnel and other operational strategies in order to become and remain successful.
 In addition, emerging growth companies may be more susceptible to macroeconomic effects and industry downturns, including those resulting from pandemics, acts of terrorism and war.